 Texture: Super silky and slippery, bright white, and slightly chewy with a soft bite.

 Shape: Sold fresh in liquid or vacuum-sealed plastic.
-Round, short and fat, about two inches long and up to 1/4 inch wide, with pointed tips on each end, like little white pointy worms.
+Round, short and fat, about two inches long and up to a quarter inch wide, with pointed tips on each end, like little white pointy worms.

 Texture: Very slippery and chewy with silky-yet-firm texture.

-How they're used: Stir fry dishes and clay pot casseroles where you need a firm, hefty noodle.
+How they're used: Stir-fried dishes and clay pot casseroles where you need a firm, hefty noodle.